Diary of Robert Russell Walker, 1941-1945 - Part 5

 THE FEATHER - C. MATHEISON

-TOMORROW TO FRESH WOODS - ROS.
-FLEMING
+TOMORROW TO FRESH WOODS - ROSALIND FLEMING

 GREAT DETECTIVE STORIES - SHORTS

-THE POOLS OF SILENCE-STACPOOLE
+THE POOLS OF SILENCE - STACPOOLE

 STORM MUSIC - DORN.YATES